-•Report Designer: An Xtraction tool for the most advanced users with designer rights.
-Create custom reports using standard SQL statements that run outside of the Xtraction component framework.
+•Report Designer: If you're an advanced user, you can use this tool to create custom reports using standard SQL statements that run outside of the Xtraction component framework.

-To access Xtraction, open a web browser (Chrome is recommended) and enter the URL provided by your administrator.
+To access the Xtraction web client, open a web browser (Chrome is recommended) and enter the URL provided by the administrator.
 Typically, the default URL is http://[SERVER]/Xtraction/ (where [SERVER] is the name of your Xtraction server).

-For Windows authentication: If you're already authenticated to the domain, you shouldn't have to re-enter your credentials.
-But, if prompted, enter your Windows user ID and password.
+•For Windows authentication: If you're already authenticated to the domain, you shouldn't have to re-enter your credentials.
+If prompted, enter your Windows user ID and password.

-For Local authentication: Enter the username and password provided by the administrator.
-Once you're authenticated, the Xtraction application window will open.
-Your access to the features is governed by your user rights.
+•For Local authentication: Enter the username and password provided by the administrator.
+Once you're authenticated, Xtraction will open in your browser.

 Logged-in users have a session timeout period that is set by the administrator.
-This ensures that if your session is inactive for a certain amount of time, an automatic timeout will occur and release your license for someone else to use.
-Note that directly before the timeout occurs, a pop-up dialog will display with a countdown enabling you to cancel it before the session ends.
+This ensures that if your Xtraction session is inactive for a certain amount of time, an automatic timeout will occur and release your license for someone else to use.
+Directly before the timeout occurs, a pop-up dialog will display with a countdown enabling you to cancel it before the session ends.

-The best way to log out is to use the Logout option at the bottom of the window to immediately release your license for others to use.
-You can also log out by closing the web browser, but your license may not be immediately released in this case.
+The best way to log out is to use the Logout option at the bottom of the page, which immediately releases your Xtraction license for others to use.
+Logging out by closing your web browser isn't recommended, since your license may not be immediately released.

 On the Xtraction logout page, there’s an option to reset your locally stored authentication settings.
-If you do that from this page, all stored authentication items will be cleared, and you must log in again.
+If you do so from the login page, all stored authentication items will be cleared, and you must log in again.

 When this option is used, two things are cleared locally: